apache/skywalking/docs/en/concepts-and-designs/overview.md

 SkyWalking allows users to understand the topology relationship between Services and Endpoints, to view the metrics of every Service/Service Instance/Endpoint and to set alarm rules.

+Starting from v9, SkyWalking introduces the new core concept **Layer**.
+A **layer** represents an abstract framework in computer science, such as Operating System(OS_LINUX layer), Kubernetes(k8s layer).
+All detected instances belong to a layer to represent the running environment of this instance, the service would have one or multiple layer definitions according to its instances.

 In addition, you can integrate
 1. Other distributed tracing using SkyWalking native agents and SDKs with Zipkin, Jaeger and OpenCensus.
 1. Other metrics systems, such as Prometheus, Sleuth(Micrometer), OpenTelemetry.

 ## Architecture
 SkyWalking is logically split into four parts: Probes, Platform backend, Storage and UI.